 TTGC students will learn basic content, including the neurobiology of trauma, learn to critically assess conceptualizations of trauma and traumatic impact, apply current principles of intervention and program planning, and consider the larger social, cultural and political forces at work which shape both exposure to and recovery from traumatic experiences.
-The TTGC is appropriate for students enrolled in both the Evidence Based Interpersonal Practice (EBIP) and Organizational Leadership(OL) specializations.
+The TTGC is appropriate for students enrolled in both the Evidence Based Interpersonal Practice (EBIP) and Organizational Leadership(OL) concentrations.

 The field of trauma has grown exponentially with advances in neurobiology, trauma-specific interventions, and increased recognition of trauma in the general population.
 Because many populations social workers serve have experienced some form of trauma, it is critical that social workers receive training in working with diverse populations who are affected by wide ranging traumatic experiences, including developmental abuse and neglect, chronic interpersonal and/or community violence, natural or human-made disasters, medical trauma, that experienced during accidents, combat trauma, and refugee violence.